ycechungAI/SWE-agent/docs/usage/hello_world.md

   --problem_statement.github_url=https://github.com/SWE-agent/test-repo/issues/1
 ```

-!!! tip "Annotations"
-    Notice the :material-chevron-right-circle: icon in the right margin in the code snippet?
-Click on it to display more information
-    about the line.

 The example above uses the `Claude 3.5 Sonnet` model from Anthropic.
-Alternatively, you can use `GPT-4o` (from OpenAI).
+Alternatively, you can for example use `GPT-4o` (from OpenAI)
+by setting `--angent.model.name=gpt-4o`.
 In order to use it, you need to add your keys to the environment:

 ```bash